pikatchu/closedsource/book/0070-headquarters.md

 "What’s going on?"
 Leo asked.

-Elias crossed his arms.
-"One of the many elevators that lead to the Companions’ headquarters."
+"It’s one of the many elevators that lead to the Companions’ headquarters," Elias answered.

 Leo’s eyes widened.
 "The headquarters are underground?"